GoogleChrome/developer.chrome.com/site/en/blog/no-spooky-cookies/index.md

 The problem with third-party cookies is that they can enable cross-site tracking.
 Instead of setting something like a theme, the shared service might store a whole identifier in there.
-That same identifier is then sent when you navigate across different sites that include shared services cookie - which means that one service can observe and link your activity across those sites.
+That same identifier is then sent when you navigate across different sites that include shared services cookie—which means that one service can observe and link your activity across those sites.

 {% Img src="image/VWw0b3pM7jdugTkwI6Y81n6f5Yc2/vSNgfP4EegQGF1WmKGQa.png", alt="A third-party cookie carrying a unique ID which allows the third-party site to track a user around the web", width="800", height="450" %}